 Sony's years-old PSVR headset is still the only head-mounted display for gaming consoles and its screen still offers a surprisingly immersive experience.
-Even better, this tethered headset is often on sale for as low as $200, sometimes with games thrown in, too.
-But Sony's confirmed it's working on a next-gen PSVR headset for the PS5 (with a new set of controllers) that could be coming in 2022, if you want to wait.
-In the meantime, Sony has delivered (and continues to deliver) many excellent virtual reality games, many of them exclusives.
+But Sony's confirmed it's working on a next-gen PSVR headset for the PS5, with a new set of controllers, that could be coming in 2022 if you want to wait.
+In the meantime, Sony has delivered -- and continues to deliver -- many excellent virtual reality games, many of them exclusives.
 All you need is the PSVR and a PlayStation 4 and you can start playing.
 (A few good games to start with are listed here.)
 This VR system is showing its age, though, compared to the alternatives.
 And, the new PS5, while it'll work with the old PSVR, will need your old PS4 controllers and camera, plus a camera adapter, to work.

 Note that this PlayStation VR headset is increasingly hard to get.
 Unless you want to opt for a refurbished model, the best price you'll find is on the Iron Man VR bundle, which is available for $350.

 Should I wait to buy a VR headset?